Finding the Balance in Remote Work vs. On-Site Work

 10 Ways to Streamline Meetings Now That Everyone Is Working Remotely

 Sick of endless meetings that leave no time for you to do actual work?
 Here's a novel concept: stop scheduling so many.
-This and other key sanity-saving tips be
+This and other key sanity-saving tips below.

 Next